How to easily deploy your Django project with Docker on Doprax

 file structure

-In your Dockerfile add the Below code.
+In your Dockerfile, add the Below code.

 # pull base image